-- The skin on your breast may become more sensitive or numb.
+- The skin on your breast may become more sensitive or occasionally numb.

 - Skin and breast tissue may be thicker or firmer over time.
 The area where the lump was removed may get harder.

 - After therapy, your breast may feel larger or swollen or sometimes after months or years, it may appear smaller.
 Many women will not have any change in size.